benjamcalvin/vscode-sql/README.md

 ### Selecting the active connection
-You can select or change the current active connection by running `VS-SQL: Select Active Connection` in the command palete or clicking on the vs-sql status bar item in the bottom left.
+You can select or change the current active connection by running `VS-SQL: Select Active Connection` in the command palette or clicking on the vs-sql status bar item in the bottom left.
 This is useful when working with multiple databases.